-A lot of odors can become embedded into the carpet fibers, and when you walk, you are stirring the bad smells around in the room and breathing them.
-You can treat your carpets once a week or more often if needed with this easy to use solution:
+A lot of odors can become embedded into the carpet fibers, and when you walk, you are stirring the bad smells around in the room and breathing them in.
+You can treat your carpets once a week or more often if needed with this easy-to-use solution:

 - 1 Cup of baking soda

 - 10-15 drops of lavender, cedarwood, or citrus oil.

 Blend the ingredients and sprinkle around the room on the carpet.
 Allow the baking soda to set for approximately an hour, then vacuum.
 If you don’t have time to vacuum, place the mixture in an open container and set it somewhere in the room, and it will absorb the odors that you smell.